 Recipe, photography and styling by Tanya Zouev.

 I have a thing for cocktails, like a big thing.
-But they must contain alcohol because a “mocktail” is like a summer without sun: simply not fun.
+But they must contain alcohol because a “mocktail” is like a summer without sun: simply not fun (for me anyway).
 I love drinking cocktails, but as I am a bona-fide lightweight when it comes to booze, I can never manage more than a couple without falling asleep or making a fool out of myself.

 I mentioned in an earlier post that around a decade and a bit ago I used to moonlight as a bartender.
 Even though it was a job I initially took on only to make a bit of extra cash, I ended up rather enjoying it.
 Being a somewhat social creature, I had the opportunity to chat to lots of people, learned how to mix a mean cocktail and became an expert at dodging the advances of drunken men.

 One of the cocktails I loved to make is the Martini.
 I was first introduced to this drink at The Gin Palace, a dark plush little bar which reputedly never shuts, situated in Melbourne’s Russell Place.
 It was the late 1990’s and in those days I was actually skinny and brave enough to don very short black dresses and very high heels.
 I would perch myself upon a leopard skin velvet upholstered sofa, drink martinis late into the night and pretend I was on the set of a Peter Sellers film.
 Though I loved other cocktails, the martini seemed far more sophisticated.